-While both companies offer similar features, there are some key differences that will help you decide which app is right for your financial situation.
+While both companies offer similar features, there are some key differences to consider as well.
+Read on for a comparison of Betterment and Acorns’ features, cost, and customer experience to decide which app is right for you.

 |Robo Advisor Quality||Provides more flexibility and easier goal tracking||Better if you’re beginning or just want a way to put your spare change to use|

 |Mobile Banking||Debit card and mobile money management plus a high-yield savings option||Debit card and mobile money management|

 |Promotions & Rewards||Up to 1 year of free portfolio management for referrals||$5 bonus for referrals|

 |Customer Support||Direct one-on-one access to advisors, plus chat & phone support||Phone support, email, & chat, but no advisory services|

 |App Performance||Secure, full encryption, identity verification, & fraud protection||Secure, full encryption, identity verification, & fraud protection|

 Betterment is a mobile investing app and a robo-advisor service.
 It also offers access to checking and savings accounts, taxable accounts, and tax-friendly accounts.